-Trade and other payables went down by P36.48 million which is mainly attributable to FEU's accounts, specifically due to significant decreases in payable to suppliers, dividends payable and various accrued expenses due to the settlement of the said liabilities.
+Trade and other payables grew by P297.46 million which is mainly attributable to the increase in FEU's accounts payable to suppliers, EACCI's payable to a related party and FEU Alabang, Inc.'s retention payable.

 8. Interest-bearing loans